ismamz/next-transition-router/README.md

 |-----------|-------------------------------------|----------------------------------------------------|
 | `stage`   | `'entering' \| 'leaving' \| 'none'` | Indicates the current stage of the transition.     |
 | `isReady` | `boolean`                           | Indicates if the new page is ready to be animated. |

+## Disclaimer

+This package may not cover every use case.
+If you require a specific scenario, please [open an issue](https://github.com/ismamz/next-transition-router/issues/new/choose), and we can explore the possibility of extending the functionality.

 ## License